 This robotic platform more closely imitated a human hand's subtle movements (TRESSET & LEYMARIE 2012).
-While experimenting, Tresset realized that Paul did not need to execute a movement too well (as with traditional robotic applications).
+While designing the arm, Tresset realized that it did not need to execute a movement too well (as traditional robotic applications were doing).
 The robot's arm could "naturally" tremble and not systematically reach the objectives (i.e., the positions set by its control routines).
 Having an articulated movement in the form of a simple arm allowed for variations in the strokes produced that resembled the uncertainty observable in the output from a human artist.
+This research, after further explorations, ended with a publication, where we reported our first attempts to introduce direct visual feedback.
+Like the human artist, Paul the robot could observe his strokes and gestures via his camera-eye, which, till then, had been used only to take a view of a face of someone nearby.
+Its artificial brain could evaluate in real time the quality of what was drawn in order to decide on what it was to concentrate its attention while drawing (TRESSET & LEYMARIE 2013).

 Figure 6: Patrick Tresset and his drawing robots.
-On the left we see a classroom full of robots, each with unique characteristics; they are following the instructions of a teaching robot at the front (ca. 2017).
-On the right is a shot of the performance "five robots named Paul" with the artist Patrick Tresset (ca. 2015).
+The first is a classroom full of robots, each with unique characteristics; they are following the instructions of a master robot (ca. 2017).
+The second is of five robots named Paul with the artist (ca. 2015).